infradise/valkey_client/README.md

 ## Maintained By

-Maintained by the developers of [Visualkube](https://visualkube.com) at [Infradise Inc](https://visualkube.com/about-us).
+Maintained by the developers of [Visualkube Jet](https://jet.visualkube.com) and [Keyscope](https://keyscope.dev) at [Infradise Inc](https://visualkube.com/about-us).
 We believe in giving back to the Dart & Flutter community.

 ---